eletiri93/Stopwatch/README.md

 observer is able to export a CSV (Comma Separated Values) file containing the recorded times and notes

 To lunch software a taskList.csv is required.
-Otherwise the interface will run, but all buttons will be disabled To use this software please substitute the file tasksList.csv with yours task list, and place it in teh build directory
+Otherwise the interface will run, but all buttons will be disabled.
+To use this software please substitute the file tasksList.csv with yours task list, and place it in the build directory

+Software has been tested using Windows 10

 Citation